-New research commissioned by The Eve Appeal has found that two thirds of UK parents want to see their children taught about cancer in schools.
+Research commissioned by The Eve Appeal in 2018 found that two thirds of UK parents want to see their children taught about cancer in schools.
 Parents know that an awareness of the signs and symptoms of cancer is vital for their children – but the research showed that a third of them felt uncomfortable talking about cancer at home.

-It seems parents want to see an end to girls and boys being split into different groups to discuss body issues – with nearly two thirds preferring that they are taught about these issues together.
-Whilst over half of parents felt that think boys should be taught about gynae health issues – and when asked why they suggested that it would be useful for boys to know for possible future partners or friends.
+Parents want to see an end to girls and boys being split into different groups to discuss body issues – with nearly two thirds preferring that they are taught about these issues together.
+Whilst over half of parents felt that think boys should be taught about gynae health issues – and when asked why they suggested that it would be useful for boys to know for possible future partners, friends or daughters.

 We are launching our Put Cancer on the Curriculum campaign, calling for the government’s new draft guidance on relationships and health education to include education on cancer, along with enhanced anatomical body knowledge.